alegrigoriev/vss2git/README.md

 First `<Project>` definitions are processed, then definitions from `<Default>`, and then default mappings described above (unless they are suppressed by `--no-default-config` command line option).

+If a `path matching spec` ends with a '`/*`' wildcard, which means it matches all directories in its parent directory, an implicit unmapping rule is created for the parent directory, so the parent directory will never be mapped to a branch, even if there's a matching map for it.
+If you still want to create a branch for the parent directory, to commit files which it could contain, add `BlockParent="No"` attribute to `<MapPath>` section header.

 The first `<MapPath>` with `<Path>` matching the beginning of the directory path will define which Git "branch" this directory belongs to.
 The rest of the path will be a subdirectory in the branch worktree.
 For example, a VSS directory `/branches/feature1/includes/` will be matched by `<Path>**/$Branches/*</Path>`